Book a Tour →

 Story Bridge Climb

 Brisbane's answer to the Sydney Harbour Bridge climb.
 The 1940s cantilever bridge can be scaled to its 74-metre summit for 360-degree views of the city, river, and bay.
 Dawn, day, twilight, and night climbs all available.
+One of Australia's great urban adventure experiences.

 $109–$149 adult · Fortitude Valley · 2.5 hours